apache/camel/README.txt

    * camel-jetty can be configured to use https
    * camel-mail can be configured for secure communications
    * camel-nagios can be configured for secure communications
+   * camel-netty-http can be configured to use https
    * camel-xmlsecurity can be configured for secure communications